ALL STATE DATA UPDATED FOR 2023!

 |Reconsideration Approval Rate||2022||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

 As the table and the below chart indicate, Colorado has had a high degree of variability against the national average when it comes to approvals at the Reconsideration level – sometimes high above the average, sometimes a bit below.
-In 2021, Colorado ranked 39th in the nation for highest percentage of approvals at Reconsideration, falling just slightly below the National Average.
+In 2022, Colorado ranked 37th in the nation for highest percentage of approvals at Reconsideration, falling just below the National Average.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Colorado Hearings Approval Over Time